What to do in the Garden in September

 Our okra plants are still producing prolifically, so we will leave them until they stop.
 They will produce in the garden in September and far longer.
 You can make selections in your garden based on what’s still producing and what you want to keep tending.

 If you haven’t planted seedlings for your fall crops, you still have a little time left to plant them.
 Broccoli, cauliflower, lettuce, carrots, peas, radishes, Brussels sprouts, kale, spinach, and other fall things can still be planted in Oklahoma, but hurry, the window of opportunity is almost gone.

-What to plant in September
+What to plant in September in Oklahoma

 There is a type of lettuce called Mache that you can plant now that should grow all winter long in your garden providing you with some greens.
 Last year, Brussels sprouts and kale also wintered over in our garden and continued to grow.